Thomas, Marlin U. School of Industrial Engineering, Purdue University, West Lafayette, Indiana.

 - Additional Readings

 A branch of engineering dealing with the design, development, and implementation of integrated systems of humans, machines, and information resources to provide products and services.
-Industrial engineering encompasses specialized knowledge and skills in the physical, social, engineering, and management sciences, such as human and cognitive sciences, computer systems and information technologies, manufacturing processes, operations research, production, and automation.
+Industrial engineering encompasses specialized knowledge and skills in the physical, social, engineering, and management sciences, such as human and cognitive sciences, computer systems and information technologies, manufacturing processes (see illustration), operations research, production, and automation.
 The industrial engineer integrates people into the design and development of systems, thus requiring an understanding of the physical, physiological, psychological, and other characteristics that govern and affect the performance of individuals and groups in working environments.

 The content above is only an excerpt.